Daisy Cave

 Daisy Cave, also known as CA-SMI-261, is an archeological site located on San Miguel Island in California.
 San Miguel Island is the westernmost island in the Channel Islands.
-The island sits between the Santa Barbara Channel and the Pacific Ocean and is often battered by winds all year round, but the Daisy Cave itself provides protection from the weather.
+The island sits between the Santa Barbara Channel and the Pacific Ocean and is often battered by year-round winds, but the Daisy Cave itself provides protection from the weather.
 The cave appears to have multiple archaeological deposits, in which artifacts ranging from the "terminal Pleistocene to the present."
-San Miguel was once part of a larger 'Superisland,' connected with Santa Rosa, Santa Cruz and Anacapa to make up Santarosae.
+San Miguel was once part of a larger 'Superisland,' connected with Santa Rosa, Santa Cruz, and Anacapa to make up Santarosae.
 Santarosae existed as the 'superisland' until as recent as 10,000 years ago, with some estimation.

 San Miguel Island, home to the Daisy Cave.

 Excavation

 The first excavations of the Daisy Cave are estimated to have occurred around the early 1900s.
-These initial excavations are not well documented, nor well executed; therefore, the 1967 excavation led by Charles Rozaire is largely considered to be the first true scientific excavation.
-Rozaire (curator of archeology at the Los Angeles County Museum of Natural History) and his team excavated about 20% of the deposits within the Daisy Cave, but the technology at the time would hardly lend credence to the true age and significance of his findings.
-Within this first excavation, the remains of about 26 people were found, as well as other various artifacts and remains.
+These initial excavations were neither well documented, nor well executed; therefore, the 1967 excavation led by Charles Rozaire is largely considered to be the first true scientific excavation.
+Rozaire, who was curator of archeology at the Los Angeles County Museum of Natural History, led a team that excavated approximately 20 percent of the deposits within the Daisy Cave; however, the technology used to determine the age of the team's findings was imprecise.
+Within this first excavation, the remains of an estimated 26 people were found, along with other various artifacts and remains.

-The next excavation would occur in 1985, when Daniel A. Guthrie, Don P. Morris and Pandora E. Snethkamp conducted another, smaller excavation.
-They would discover "invaluable faunal and artifactal remains," and this was the first time that evidence was dated to be from the Pleistocene, rather than being from the last 3000 years as Rozaire had suggested.
-The quality of the evidence was invaluable, but the quantity was lacking, these scholars also took the opportunity to correctly date the artifacts that Rozaire had recovered in his excavation back in 1967.
+The next excavation occurred in 1985, when Daniel A. Guthrie, Don P. Morris, and Pandora E. Snethkamp conducted another, smaller excavation.
+They discovered "invaluable faunal and artifactal remains," and this was the first time that evidence was dated to be from the Pleistocene, rather than being from the last 3,000 years as Rozaire had suggested.
+The quality of the evidence was invaluable, but the quantity was lacking; these scholars also took the opportunity to correctly date the artifacts that Rozaire had recovered in his 1967 excavation.

-Most recently in 1989, Don P. Morris, S. Hammersmith, and Jon.
+In 1989, Don P. Morris, S. Hammersmith, and Jon.
 M Erlandson completed a map of the Daisy Cave and scheduled further site studies and investigations.
-Erlandson planned investigations for the summers of 1992, 1993, 1994 and 1996.
+Erlandson planned investigations for the summers of 1992, 1993, 1994, and 1996.
 These efforts "completed the stratigraphically controlled excavation of three 50 cm x 100 cm wide test units in the deposits outside the rockshelter and an exploratory sounding extending Rozaire's test pit inside the cave deeper into stratified sediments beneath the cave floor."

 Artifacts

 The Daisy Cave serves as a time capsule into the lives of Paleo-Indians, Paleo-Coastal peoples, and other maritime populations (ordered sequentially).
 Each of the relics found in the Daisy Cave provides valuable insight into the lives of the Paleo-Indians and those who came after, as well as the land in which they existed.
-Artifacts that have been collected included pieces of basketry, various animal fossils, plant remains, shells and stone tools.
+Artifacts that have been collected include pieces of basketry, various animal fossils, plant remains, shells, and stone tools.